dnewbie25/dani-camp/my-own-paint/README.md

 - CSS
 - HTML
 - Webpack (bundling)
-- Typescript Standard (library for type checking based on StandardJS)
+- Typescript Standard (library for linting based on StandardJS)

 ## How to Use